How your data is used

 -

-Relevant imaging data from your NHS records, such as MRI scans, X-rays or pathology images
+Imaging data from your NHS records, such as MRI scans, X-rays or pathology images

 A lifetime resource